Ragnacodes/Legato-Backend/docs/api/connection.md

     ```

 ### /api/"users/:username/check/connection/:id `GET`
-get a id and check if there is a connection with this id for a user return correct token
+To get the id of a connection and check if there is a connection with this id for a user return correct token
 - Response
     ```json
     {